Requirements

 Download

-Download Trimble Mobile Manager from Google Play Store or Apple App Store.
+Download Trimble Mobile Manager from the Google Play Store or Apple App Store.

 Request

-Request a free developer subscription to access the high accuracy modes (1m or better).
-Check the SDK documentation for details on how to request a developer demonstration subscription.
+Request a free developer subscription to access high-accuracy modes (1m or better).
+See the SDK documentation for details on requesting a developer demonstration subscription.

 Copy

-Download and copy the free SDK available in the download section of this page to receive the API.
+Download and copy the free SDK from the downloads section of this page to get the API.

 Start

-Start your Android Studio or Eclipse if you plan to use the Java based SDK or launch Microsoft Visual Studio with Xamarin for Android for a C# solution to start your application.
-For iOS you can use xCode to consume the Objective-C SDK.
+Start Android Studio or Eclipse if you plan to use the Java SDK, or launch Microsoft Visual Studio with Xamarin for Android for a C# solution.
+For iOS, use Xcode to work with the Objective-C SDK.

-Check out the sample within the SDK and have a look at the documentation that comes with it to understand the philosophy of the SDK and to have a smooth start.
+Explore the sample included with the SDK and review the accompanying documentation to understand the SDK’s philosophy and ensure a smooth start.

 Develop

-Develop your own precise-position-aware application and tell us about it so we can link to it in our partner section.
+Develop your own precise-position-aware application and let us know about it so we can feature it in our partner section.